Accessibility, planar graphs, and quasi-isometries: Quasi-actions on planar graphs

-By Propositions~\ref{prop:qi-wlog}, \ref{prop:cts-inverse}, we lose nothing by assuming that $\Gamma$ is bounded valence, or that the quasi-isometries are continuous.
+By Propositions~\ref{prop:qi-wlog}, \ref{prop:cts-inverse}, we lose nothing by assuming that $\Gamma$ is bounded-degree, or that the quasi-isometries are continuous.
 The reason we want $\varphi$ to be surjective is so we can apply Lemma~\ref{lem:onto-qi} later in this section.

 Note that there is an induced quasi-action of $G$ upon $\Gamma$ (see Definition~\ref{def:quasi-action}).
 The following definition sets out criteria for this quasi-action to be `nice'.

 \begin{definition}[Well-behaved quasi-planar tuple] Let $\Qp = (G, X, \Gamma, \vartheta, \varphi, \psi)$ be a quasi-planar tuple.
 We then define two \textit{good behaviour} properties as follows: